ezipkin/Community_model_examples-covariate_model/README.md

 group.csv - Species grouping data used to estimate assemblage richness.

 ## **Code:**
 covariate model code.R - R code to run the multi-species occupancy model with covariates on occupancy (habitat type - CATO,FCW, understory foliage cover - ufc, tree basal area - ba) and detection (habitat type - CATO,FCW, and survey date - date).
 Contains code to import and reshape the data, create the BUG model file, and run the model file in WinBUGS.
-There is also code to process the results and make some figures.
+There is also code to process the results and make some figures..